KateGonzalez7/CISC-187-Assignments-Kate-Gonzalez/W1/Assignment1-Arrays.md

 int array[100];
 ```
 ### 2. Size of array elements
 #### The size of each element in an array depends entirely on the data type.
 For instance, the size of an integer array element is 4 bytes and the size of a character array element is 1 byte.
-However, the size of a string array element does not contain a set number of bytes due to the varying number of characters it may contain.
-#### The size is dependent upon the amount of information stored in the data type.
 Each character array element can only hold a single character whereas integers may have several numerals.
+However, the size of a string array element does not contain a set number of bytes.
 A string array element may differ in size considerably from the other two data types, because each character in a string is being stored in a different memory address.
 #### In the example below, each call to sizeof will output a different size to the console.
 ```C++
 char array1[50];